tarwn/lessthandot-hugo/blogs/content/posts/2014-07-11-creating-a-matrix-infographic-in-ssrs.md

 ```
 So we have 3 ranges: bottom, middle and top.

 The colors of the matrix are assigned according to the values in the source query.
-Now, we’re not going to create 100 expressions, so we select all of the cells of the matrix by clicking on one cell in the corner, holding shift and then clicking on the opposite corner.
+Now, we're not going to create 100 expressions, so we select all of the cells of the matrix by clicking on one cell in the corner, holding shift and then clicking on the opposite corner.

 [<img class="alignnone size-full wp-image-2826" src="/wp-content/uploads/2014/07/emptyMatrix_selected.png" alt="emptyMatrix_selected" width="285" height="276" />][9]